hyajam/jabs/README.md

 ### Installation using Dockerfile ###
-This installation method should work on any system that has `docker` installed.
+This installation method should work on any system that has `docker` and `git` installed.

 First clone the repository using git.
 ```shell script
 $ git clone https://github.com/hyajam/jabs.git
 ```

 Build the docker image.
+This step requires an active connection to the internet.
 ```shell script
 $ docker build -t jabs .
 ```

 Run the docker container.
+For running the container usually you do not need an internet connection.
 ```shell script
 $ docker run -v "$(pwd)/_output":/app/_output -t jabs
 ```